msjaiswal/book-notes/Let's Talk Money - Monica Halan.markdown

  Historical Performance of Fund does not indicate future performance.
  Direct >> Funds with Expense Ratio
  ETF and Passive Funds >> Actively Managed, Large Cap Funds.
-   - Why Large-Cap alpha is squeezing with time.
+   - Because Large-Cap alpha has been squeezing in past decade.
 Markets are becoming effecient.
+Outperforming ETF will be very difficult.

 Move your money: Real Estate ---> Financial System

+*Selecting CCP*
 Large Cap.
 Valuation > 20k Cr
 Small Cap.
 Valuation <= 3k Cr

-Equity Allocation
+*Equity Allocation*
+Large Cap
-- 20% Large Caps provide anchor to your portfolio.
-Go for ETF for large-cap investment.
+- 20% Large Caps in the form of ETF provides a rock solid anchor to your portfolio.
 Expected 15% return
 - 20% CCP.
 Expected to get 20% return
+Mid and Small
-- Small-idcap.
-Pick a large number if stocks.
+- 20% Good and Clean.
+CCP, Small-midcap.
+Pick a large number of stocks.
 Winners end up compensating for losers.
-- 3 small caps MF with Growth option.
+- 20% Three small caps MF with Growth option.
--